bmwcarit/ramses-logic/doc/sphinx/build.rst

     * default: ON
     * treats compiler warnings as errors and aborts the build.
 Use this option if your compiler generates warnings which are not fixed yet.

+* -Dramses-logic_ENABLE_INSTALL
+    * options: ON/OFF
+    * default: ON
+    * Set this to OFF to prevent Ramses Logic installing its targets, headers, and documentation.
+Use this if you link statically and don't have to expose any Ramses Logic headers or ship the shared library with your installation.
+It has no effect on the installation of Ramses though!

 * -Dramses-logic_FORCE_BUILD_TESTS
     * options: ON/OFF
     * default: OFF